Enclavely/tailor-portfolio/readme.txt

 == Description ==

-This [extension](http://gettailor.com/extensions) provides portfolio functionality to the [Tailor](https://wordpress.org/plugins/tailor) frontend page builder.
+This extension provides portfolio functionality to the [Tailor](https://wordpress.org/plugins/tailor) frontend page builder.
 You can now manage your projects as a separate post type and present them as part of your custom layouts using the powerful new Projects element.

 We're keen to get your feedback so that we can make Tailor (and this extension) better!
-Say hi at [@tailorwp](https://twitter.com/tailorwp) or [@andrewjworsfold](https://twitter.com/andrewjworsfold)
+Say hi at [@tailorwp](https://twitter.com/tailorwp) or [@andrewjworsfold](https://twitter.com/andrewjworsfold) and visit the [plugin website](https://ww.gettailor.com) for more information.

 == Installation ==